OliverVea/OliverVea.github.io/content/posts/csv-source-generation/index.md

 Recently, I've been developing a game with RPG elements.
 Naturally, this means that there are hundreds of stat values for abilities, characters, items, enemies, and so on.

+When doing game development, the roles of developers and game designers have distinct areas of responsibility.
+The developer will write the systems required to make the game run, while the game designer will design and tweak the systems and the various values of the game.

-For example, for a game designer, the following table in a spreadsheet might be a good way to work with spell values:
+For example, a game designer might want an overview of statistics for the various spells in the game.
+The following table in a spreadsheet might be a good way for the game designer to work with spell values:

 | Spell        | Damage | Cost |
 |:------------:|:------:|:----:|